-Just when you were thinking about getting a new MacBook Pro, you might have noticed that there have been some rumors going around that there might be something new coming down the pipe from Apple.
+Just when you were thinking about getting a new MacBook Pro, you might have noticed that some rumors going around that there might be something new coming down the pipe from Apple.
 Yes, it seems that Apple might be dropping a new MacBook Pro soon.

 The starting point for pricing a new product should be the current price structure.
 The base M1 MacBook Air starts at $999 for a model with the lowest specced configuration, and up top you’ll find an affordable range in between this entry-level option as well as more expensive options like those offered by Apple’s professional line of products which include both laptops and desktops.
 Prices vary depending on how much power or storage capacity one needs from their device.
 The M1 MacBook Pro is slightly better than the MacBook Air owing to its thermal control option.